lmcinnes/umap/doc/how_umap_works.rst

 The first phase consists of constructing a fuzzy topological representation, essentially as described above.
-The second phase is simply optimizing the low dimensional representation to have as close a fuzzy topological representation as possible as measured by cross entropy.
+The second phase is simply optimizing the low dimensional representation to have as close a fuzzy topological representation as possible as measured by KL divergence.

 When constructing the initial fuzzy topological representation we can take a few shortcuts.
 In practice, since fuzzy set membership strengths